Phillip Schoultz

 He served as SSO Personnel at the Strike Craft flotilla before being posted to Navy Headquarters in 1988.
-He served as SSO Surface Warfare, Sub Surface Warfare, Director Maritime Plans and Chief Director Maritime Strategy at Naval Headquarters He was promoted to rear admiral in January 2004.
+He also served as SSO Surface Warfare, Sub Surface Warfare, Director Maritime Plans and Chief Director Maritime Strategy at Naval Headquarters.
+He was promoted to rear admiral in January 2004.

-He served as Chief Director Operational Development at the Joint Operations division until 2011 when he was appointed Flag Officer Fleet.
+Additionally, he served as Chief Director Operational Development at the Joint Operations division until 2011 when he was appointed Flag Officer Fleet.

 Honours and awards

 He has been awarded the following:

 He obtained a bachelor's degree in Military Sciences (BMil) at the Military Academy in 1975, and was awarded the Sword of Honour.